manunamz/jekyll-bonsai/_entries/features.visitor-preferences.md

 status: "\U0001F33F"
 ---

-Some navigational and display preferences are saved in the [[people.visitors]]' browser to keep the experience consistent across pages[>no-worries]:
+Some navigational and display preferences are saved in the [[people.visitors]]' browser to keep the experience consistent across pages[^no-worries]:

-[>no-worries]: No data is collected or sent anywhere else.
-All data are only saved locally to the visitors' browser.

 - Toggle [[features.themes]] colors:
   - 🌘 [[features.themes.dark]]